Parody music: Etymology

+History

 Renaissance

 The earliest musical application of this Greek term was only in 1587, on the title-page of a parody mass by the German composer Jakob Paix, as the equivalent of the previously usual Latin expressions missa ad imitationem or missa super …, which were used to acknowledge the source of borrowed musical material.
 Such preferences for Greek terms were a product of Renaissance humanism, which was strong in Germany by that time though the word's use was infrequent and casual.
 It was only in modern times that the term "parody technique" came into general use as a historical musicological term, especially after the publication of Peter Wagner’s Geschichte der Messe in 1913.
 Although the practice of borrowing preexisting polyphonic textures dates back to the 14th century, these earlier manifestations are closer to the technique of contrafactum than to the parody of 16th-century music.
 In the latter part of the 15th century, composers began to include the other voices of a polyphonic model in basically cantus firmus structures, such as Jacob Obrecht's Missa Fortuna desperata and Missa Rosa playsante.
 In Grove's Dictionary of Music and Musicians, Michael Tilmouth and Richard Sherr write of the genre:

 Many of the most famous composers of the 16th century, including Victoria, Lassus and Palestrina, used a wide range of earlier music in their masses, drawing on existing secular as well as religious pieces.

 Baroque

-After the beginning of the Baroque period, there continued to be parodies with serious intent, an example being J. S. Bach's reuse of three cantatas in his Christmas Oratorio.
+After the beginning of the Baroque period, there continued to be parodies with serious intent.
+Examples include J. S. Bach's reuse of three cantatas in his Christmas Oratorio, and of many movements in the Mass in B Minor, which, to a large extent, he compiled from his own prior works.
+Bach frequently and systematically did this, parodying his own occasional works to preserve them for more frequent use.

 As musical fashions changed, however, there was little cause to re-use old modal tunes and compositional styles.
 After the middle of the 17th century, composers sought to create "a unique musical treatment appropriate to the text and the circumstances of performance".
 Thereafter the serious parody became rare until the 20th century.